 Food and drink

 Being a fishing port, you can expect a good choice of seafood restaurants in the Brixham area.
-Beamers Seafood Restaurant stands out for service and fish steak specialities, while if you’re self catering then the excellent range of fishmongers, butchers and greengrocers supplying local produce will enable you to rustle up some very tasty dishes of your own from South Devon’s finest food.
+While if you’re self catering then the excellent range of fishmongers, butchers and greengrocers supplying local produce will enable you to rustle up some very tasty dishes of your own from South Devon’s finest food.

 Something a little different